-The relationships between these cluster attributes is shown in Table 5.
+The relationships between these cluster attributes is shown in Table 6 on page 43.

 The minimum number of servers up and running, as shown in the table, is the number of servers that serve licenses.
 All servers beyond that number are in reserve, waiting to take over if a serving server goes down.